-This GMAT Math practice question is a Permutation and Combination problem solving question and the concept tested is finding the outcomes when a set of coins are tossed simultaneously.
+This GMAT Quant practice question is a Permutation Combination problem solving question and the concept tested is finding the outcomes when a set of coins are tossed simultaneously.

 When a coin is tossed once, there are two outcomes.
 It can turn up a head or a tail.